-If you are awarded a 4 year or 3AD scholarship (from the National Board) to Creighton, you will receive Free Room and Board while on scholarship.
+If you are awarded a 4 year or 3AD scholarship (from the National Board) to Creighton, you will receive free food and housing while on scholarship.

-To be elegible for an Army ROTC Scholarship, you must meet the following requirements:
+To be eligible for an Army ROTC Scholarship, you must meet the following requirements:

 The scholarships available to National Guard or Army Reserve soldiers are specifically designed to provide opportunities for cadets to guarantee their admittance back into the National Guard or Army Reserves upon graduation from college.
 They also provide additional support for tuition and fees if the soldier’s tuition and fees are larger than what the tuition assistance from the National Guard or Army Reserves will provide.
 There are two different kinds of scholarships available.

 1. Dedicated Guard or Dedicated Reserve Scholarship – They are three year scholarships that provide the following benefits.
 A Dedicated Guard Scholarship will guarantee the soldier to go back into the National Guard upon graduation and the Dedicated Reserve Scholarship will guarantee the soldier to go back into the Army Reserves upon graduation (your Montgomery GI Bill benefits will be suspended under this scholarship):

 2. Guaranteed Reserve Forces Duty Scholarship (GRFD) – This scholarship is a two year scholarship that provides the same benefits as the Dedicated Scholarships, but the difference is you ARE able to use your Montgomery GI Bill benefits with this scholarship plus you are not tied to a specific reserve component.
 You, the soldier, can return back into either the National Guard or the Army Reserve upon graduation.

 For the high school national board, there are several steps that you will need to do in order for your scholarship packet to be complete and ready for consideration.
 Most of them will require additional information to be sent into Cadet Command by your high school.